 I got the part of Babe [in Crimes of the Heart] and the director was impressed by my Mississippi Delta accent, so thank you very much for your coaching.

 I felt comfortable with the Armenian dialect and I got a lot of laughs.
 All thanks to you.

-After working with Amy on a Bronx dialect for Savage In Limbo, I decided I wanted to work with her more extensively and took her Vowel and Consonant Boot Camp.
+After working with Amy on a Bronx dialect, I decided I wanted to work with her more extensively and took her Vowel and Consonant Boot Camp.
 I am now extremely confident in my ability to learn dialects, and found that the training has aided me in some unexpected ways.
 I teach preschool, and am now better at helping the kids with speech impediments than the speech pathologist.
 Also, I picked up a West Virginia accent on my own almost effortlessly.
 So big thanks to Amy!

 I have the pleasure of recommending Amy Stoller as a superb dialect coach.
 I worked with Amy in preparation for Boomerang Theatre Co.’s Anna Christie, in which I played the title role.
 Her clear, concise instruction was exactly the boost I needed to feel more confident in attacking the text.
 Due to time constraints, we were only able to have one crash course session togetherand she was amazingly helpful.
 She was kind enough to also follow up with me over the phone to be sure I was on task and answer additional questions.
 I look forward to working with Amy again in the near future!

 Our lighting designer is a Scot who’s lived all over England and after the first read-through he said to me, “You must’ve lived quite a bit in the North Country.
 Your accent’s dead on.”
 So thank you, thank you, thank you!